Ontario Youth Apprenticeship Program (OYAP)

 Next Steps

 All successful applicants will be notified through their COOP teacher if they have been selected for an interview.
-Interviews will take place in April – May.
+Interviews will take place virtually on video sharing app We Video, students will have approximately one week to submit their interviews.
+New this year, students will have the option to request a live, on-line interview.
+More information will follow.

-All students will be notified of the status of their application (accepted, denied or placed on the waitlist) in late May by their Cooperative Education Teachers.
+All students will be notified of the status of their application (accepted, denied or placed on the waitlist) by May, by their Cooperative Education Teachers.

 OYAP Level 1 Application